 UI is responsible for how the product looks and feels.
 UI designers create the style of the digital product.
 They ensure the layout, colors, shapes, and typography work together to build identity and support the UX findings.
 They are also responsible for creating assets like style guides and libraries for a consistent visual style across all platforms.

-There are two sides to digital design: it is a representation of the organization behind it, but also it is the interface users engage with.
+There are two sides to digital design: it is a representation of the organisation behind it, but also it is the interface users engage with.
 Digital designers must cater to these two perspectives.

-There are three main values for thinking design for an organization:
+There are three main values for thinking design for an organisation:

 These factors were already put into practice in print design, but digital design also considers how the users interact with it.